 For many centuries, Hagia Sophia was the largest interior space in the world and its 108 ft. light-filled dome, floating 180 ft. above the marble floor, is a marvel of Byzantine architectural innovation.
 The Ottomans appropriated Hagia Sophia’s design for their mosques and that tradition continues.

 In 1203-1204, Hagia Sophia was looted by Roman Catholic Crusaders who stole its gold and silver ornaments and desecrated the space.
 A woman ‘laden with sin’ sang and danced on the altar which was smashed.
 Mules were brought into the sanctuary to carry away gilded silver plate, doors and furnishings.
 One of the animals slipped on the church’s marble floor and was disemboweled.
 The sack of Hagia Sophia and of Constantinople remains a sore point in Catholic–Orthodox relations.
 As I said, a fabled place.

 After the Ottoman victory in 1453, the great church was declared a mosque.
 Minarets were tacked on and its glorious frescoes and mosaics plastered over.
 Ataturk made Hagia Sophia a museum in 1935 and began the painstaking process of uncovering and restoring its artwork.

-More recently, Turkish Islamists pressured the government to change Hagia Sophia from a museum back into a mosque.
-They achieved their goal in 2020 so access to Hagia Sophia is now limited, its frescoes and mosaics are again hidden by paint or curtains to protect delicate Muslim sensibilities, and its marble floor is carpeted over.
+More recently, Turkey’s Islamic extremists pressured the government to change Hagia Sophia from a museum back into a mosque.
+President Erdogan granted their wish in 2020 so access to Hagia Sophia is now forbidden during prayer times, frescoes and mosaics are again hidden by paint or curtains to protect delicate Moslem sensibilities, and its marble floor is carpeted over.
 Shameful!

-If you enjoyed this post, please share using the buttons below
+If you enjoyed this, please share using the buttons below

 Comments and follows are much appreciated!